Kenneth Roth: Career

-Harvard Kennedy School
+Harvard Kennedy School fellowship

 In 2021, Roth was offered a fellowship at the Harvard Kennedy School's Carr Center for Human Rights Policy.
 The offer was withdrawn in 2023.
 Roth said that the withdrawal was because of his criticism of Israel.
 Michael Massing reported Roth's claims in the Nation.
 Roth told the Guardian and Amy Goodman on Democracy Now that he believed Harvard Kennedy School dean Douglas Elmendorf had capitulated to Harvard's donors who are strong supporters of Israel.
 Kennedy school professor Kathryn Sikkink said she was told that Elmendorf thought Human Rights Watch has an "anti-Israel bias" and that Roth’s tweets on Israel were concerning, points she disputed with the dean.
 Following Roth's complaint, the ACLU, Pen America, and other human rights activists condemned the Kennedy School's decision.
 On January 10, 2023, HRW published a letter to Harvard President Lawrence Bacow that said it was concerned about a "lasting impact on scholars and activists, particularly Palestinians, who should not have to fear professional repercussions from Harvard University or another institution if they write or speak critically about the Israeli government".
 Following those reports, hundreds of Harvard affiliates called on Elmendorf to resign.

-On January 19, 2023, The Kennedy School, which denies Roth's accusation, reversed its decision, reoffering Roth the fellowship.
+On January 19, 2023, The Kennedy School, which denies Roth's allegations, reversed its decision, reoffering Roth the fellowship.
 Elmendorf said that his initial decision had been in "error" and was not intended "to limit debate at the Kennedy School about human rights in any country".
 Roth responded that Elmendorf failed to say anything to identify the people "who matter to him" who he said were behind his original veto decision.
 "Full transparency is key to ensuring that such influence is not exerted in other cases", Roth said, adding: "Secondly, I remain worried about academic freedom.
 Given my three decades leading Human Rights Watch, I was able to shine an intense spotlight on Dean Elmendorf’s decision, but what about others?
 The problem of people penalized for criticizing Israel is not limited to me."

-Rwanda genocide

-In 2010, Fred Oluoch-Ojiwah of Rwanda's New Times questioned Roth's impartiality and equated Roth's criticism of Rwanda's human rights record to a "love affair" with the "genocidaires" that carried out the Rwandan Genocide of 1994.

-In a later article, Oluoch-Ojiwah wrote: "As a western human rights personality [Roth]... will always fail to understand the intricacies and complexities surrounding the 1994 Genocide against Tutsi.
-Wrapping it up simplistically the way he has done will only serve to undo the gains already registered in driving the very delicate process of bringing forth a new dispensation in Rwanda and by extension the African Great Lakes region."